Georgie Wood

-Georgie Wood (born 8 September 1993) is a British grasstrack and speedway rider.
+Georgie Andrew Wood (born 8 September 1993) is a grasstrack and speedway rider from England.

 Career

 2015-2016 seasons

 Wood began speedway racing in 2015, signing for Eastbourne Eagles as one of their reserves after the team dropped down to the National League that season.
 During the season, he increased his average from the starting 3.00 to 5.90 and, after sitting August out with ligament damage to his knee, moved out of the reserve position to ride at number 2.
 Riding at number 2, he scored his first paid-maximum from 4 rides by scoring 11+1 on 12 September in a National Trophy fixture against Mildenhall Fen Tigers.
 Wood helped the Eagles win a National League treble, with the team winning the Knockout Cup, Gold Cup and National Trophy.

 Following his successful first season, on 17 November 2015, it was confirmed that Wood would ride again for Eastbourne in the 2016 season.
 He had another good season, this time increasing his average to 7.62, spending most of the season riding as a heat-leader at number 3 or 4.
 Wood again won the Knockout Cup, with the Eagles defeating Birmingham Brummies in the final.